 Developing your application

-Intending applicants are strongly advised to contact Professor Tony Harland (HEDC), or Dr Sarah Stein (Director of Distance Learning) for projects that concern distance education, by the beginning of September.
+Intending applicants are strongly advised to contact Associate Professor Ben Daniel (HEDC), or Dr Sarah Stein (Director of Distance Learning) for projects that concern distance education, by the beginning of September.
 Tony or Sarah will work with applicants to develop their applications.
 Applicants need not accept this support but if they do, the process will seek to situate the project in its research field, ensure that planned outcomes are realistic and assist with project design.

 2023 applications close on Monday 3rd October 2022.
 Applications must be lodged by email (in Word format) to the Academic Office, email@example.com by 9:00am on the closing date.